 Here’s how to commute to Greenvalley Island:

-- Ride a bus in Buendia or Alabang bound to Sta.
+- Ride a bus in Buendia or Alabang bound for Sta.
 Cruz, Laguna.

 - Get off at Pagsawitan and ride a jeep or tricycle to the local market.

-- Ride a jeep bound to Lumot and ask the driver to drop you off at Gloria Hall.
+- Ride a jeep bound for Lumot and ask the driver to drop you off at Gloria Hall.
 The island’s caretaker will usually meet you there.